 Tuscany is one of those places that steals your heart the moment you arrive.
 From sipping wine in the Chianti countryside to wandering the medieval streets of Siena, every corner of this region feels like a postcard.
 If you only have four days, don’t worry—I’ve got you covered with the perfect itinerary to make the most of your time.
-Ready for stunning views, incredible food, and unforgettable experiences?
-Let’s dive in!

 Day 1: Siena & San Gimignano – Medieval Marvels